Humberto Ortega: Government

 When the FSLN took power, Ortega became chief of the Sandinista Popular Army (EPS), beginning in October 1979, and defense minister (January 1980).
 As of 1988, he was the army's only four-star general.
 During the decade of Sandinista rule, he oversaw the buildup of the EPS, making military service compulsory and mobilizing 320,000 people, as he prosecuted the war against the U.S-backed Contras.

 Following the 1990 electoral defeat of Daniel Ortega and the Sandinista Party, Humberto Ortega continued on as head of the army in the Violeta Chamorro administration for five years, transforming the EPS into the non-political Nicaraguan National Army subject to civilian control.
 He retired in 1995, turning the job over to his second in command, Joaquín Cuadra, in the country's first peaceful transfer of control of the military.

 After his security detail shot and killed a 16-year-old in 1990, in 1994 a military tribunal acquitted Ortega of allegations he was involved in a cover-up.

 Writing and business

 A member of the Nicaraguan Academy of Geography and History, over the course of his career and after retiring from the military, Ortega also published books about Nicaraguan history and the Sandinista struggle, such as his 2004 work on the fall of the Somoza regime, La epopeya de la insurrección (Epic of the Insurrection).
-This eleborated his thesis of "El Centrismo", having turned toward centrism in later years.
+This elaborated on his thesis of "El Centrismo", having turned toward centrism in later years.

 After leaving the military, he also devoted himself to his business interests.
 In 1996, he remarked he wasn't leaving government "on a bicycle", in reference to the fortune he had amassed, a departure from earlier views like a 1981 threat to "hang the bourgeoisie from the light posts".

 In this period he divided his time between Nicaragua and Costa Rica.